 See website for details and all requirements

-Must be a U.S. citizen or permanent resident AND a legal resident of Arkansas, Florida, Nebraska, New Mexico, North Carolina, Oregon, Texas, Virginia or West Virginia
+Must be a U.S. citizen or permanent resident AND a legal resident of Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Massachusetts, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Oregon, Texas, Virginia, West Virginia, or Wisconsin

 **For qualified students: students that don’t qualify on their own may apply again with a co-signer.